BVA Eye Test

 BVA Hip & Elbow Scoring

 Hips can be scored by means of an xray which is sent for assessment to the BVA.
 This can be done when a dog reaches the age of 12 months.
-Currently (December 2016) The BMS (Breed Median Score) for a Labrador is 9.
+Currently (December 2016) The BMS (Breed Median Score) for hips in the Labrador is 9.
 The scoring of hips can be anything from 0 to 106. (a maximum of 53 points on each hip).
-The score is then added together and must be equal to or lower than 9 to meet the breed median score.
 The BMS was at 14 in 2011.